-5. Now it's time to use the lever.
+6. Now it's time to use the lever.
 Remember to insert at least one marble into a slot at the end of the lever as a counterweight.

-TO USE THE LEVER AS SHOWN.
-THE ADAPTER MUST BE MOUNTED AS VERTICALLY AS POSSIBLE.
+TO USE THE LEVER AS SHOWN, THE ADAPTER MUST BE MOUNTED AS VERTICALLY AS POSSIBLE.

-6. The switch makes your track much more complex, because with the switch, your runs can have two branches.
+7. The switch makes your track much more complex, because it allows you to have two branches.
 The switch alternates the path that the marbles will travel.
 The marble may behave differently when it hits the switch, depending on its speed.
 Therefore, familiarize yourself with the characteristics of the switch before using this trick in a larger run.

-WITH THE SWITCH, YOU WILL ALSO NEED TO HANG THE ADAPTER VERTICALLY, ALSO, MAKE SURE THAT THE SWITCH IS TILTED ALL THE WAY TOWARD THE LOWER TRACK WHEN ATTACHING IT.
+WITH THE SWITCH, YOU WILL ALSO NEED TO HANG THE ADAPTER SO THAT THE PART WITH THE NANO-ADHESIVE PAD IS ABOVE THE SWITCH, ALSO, MAKE SURE THAT THE SWITCH IS TILTED ALL THE WAY TOWARD THE LOWER TRACK WHEN ATTACHING IT.